getnikola/nikola/docs/manual.rst

 Preserve all EXIF data
 ~~~~~~~~~~~~~~~~~~~~~~

-Do this if you really don't mind people knowing where pictures were taken, or camera settings:
+Do this if you really don’t mind people knowing where pictures were taken, or camera settings:

 .. code:: python